zjin-lcf/Rodinia_SYCL/Performance.md

-##  Performance of Rodinia Benchmark Suite in SYCL
+##  Performance Evaluation of Rodinia Benchmark Suite in SYCL

-### Device offloading time in seconds on the Intel<sup>®</sup> UHD630 integrated GPU with OpenCL and Level0 plugin interfaces
+##### Device offloading time in seconds on the Intel<sup>®</sup> UHD630 integrated GPU with OpenCL and Level0 plugin interfaces
 | Name | OpenCL | Level0 |
 | --- | --- | --- |
 | b++tree | 0.86/0.54 | 0.89/0.52 |